REM Sleep — The Science

 REM Sleep Physiology — What Actually Happens

-REM Sleep Behaviour Disorder (RBD): when sleep atonia fails, people physically act out their dreams — kicking, punching, shouting, or leaping from bed, sometimes injuring themselves or a bed partner.
-If you or a partner notice this behaviour, speak to a GP or sleep specialist.
-RBD is treatable (low-dose clonazepam or melatonin are commonly prescribed) and importantly, it can be a precursor to certain neurodegenerative conditions including Parkinson’s disease, Lewy body dementia, and multiple system atrophy — sometimes appearing years before other symptoms.
-Early identification allows monitoring and protective intervention.
+REM Sleep Behaviour Disorder (RBD): when sleep atonia fails, people physically act out their dreams — kicking, punching, shouting, or leaping from bed.
+If you or a partner notice this, consult a GP or sleep specialist promptly.
+RBD is treatable (low-dose clonazepam or melatonin are commonly prescribed).
+Importantly, RBD can precede certain neurodegenerative conditions including Parkinson’s disease, Lewy body dementia, and multiple system atrophy — sometimes appearing years before other symptoms.
+Early identification enables monitoring and protective intervention.

 Multiple common substances and behaviours significantly reduce REM duration or fragment REM architecture.
 Evidence grades reflect consistency and effect size across clinical literature.